 Look for features like a hint of stretch to avoid restricting your movements, along with moisture-wicking fabrics that keep you cool by pulling moisture away from the skin.
 Wrinkle-resistance is another valuable feature that will ensure your clothing looks its best, even if it’s all crumpled up inside your bag.
 As with your tops, it’s also smart to consider shorts that feature a UPF.
 You’ll double your protection by applying sunscreen, which is crucial whether you’re spending just a few hours outside or the entire day soaking up the sun.

 It’s easy to forget a few things when you’re packing for an entire family.
 Make sure that you’re prepared with absolutely everything that you may need, including batteries, charging cables, cooking utensils, binoculars, hats, sunglasses, and bug repellent.
-Check items off your list as you pack and you can be sure that you won’t forget a thing!
+Check items off your camping checklist as you pack and you can be sure that you won’t forget a thing!